N.Y. Governor Andrew Cuomo signs deal for 2014 book

-NEW YORK, April 30 New York Governor Andrew Cuomo, considered a possible Democratic contender for the U.S. presidency in 2016, has signed a deal to write a biography that publisher HarperCollins said on Tuesday would be a "full and frank" look at his private and public life.
+NEW YORK New York Governor Andrew Cuomo, considered a possible Democratic contender for the U.S. presidency in 2016, has signed a deal to write a biography that publisher HarperCollins said on Tuesday would be a "full and frank" look at his private and public life.

 The publisher said it has acquired world rights to the as-yet untitled book, which it expects to be on the shelves in 2014.